Researchers warn that Christian nationalists are becoming more radical and are targeting voting

 “White Christian nationalism is not just in the people who stormed the Capitol but it’s powerfully associated and a leading predictor of whether people affirm authoritarian tactics to control populations they think are problems,” Perry told The Post.

 Perry and other experts say new data does not indicate that an expanding percentage of the U.S. population hold these views.
-He says that’s because of younger Americans being more secular and the Trump presidency heightening awareness of the issue.
+He says that is because of younger Americans being more secular and the Trump presidency heightening awareness of the issue.

 However, it is wrong to see this group as “ineffective or in a dying grasp,” he said.
 Instead, they are becoming more angry and, he believes, dangerous.
 The book’s research showed that the same group more powerfully believed “it’s too easy to vote” after the 2020 election compared with before.